-Note that the two sets of cash flows reflect the tax deductibility of interest and depreciation if the asset is purchased, and the deductibility of lease payments if it is leased.
-Thus, the net cash flows include the tax savings from these items.8
+Figure 18-1 also shows the cash flows associated with leasing.
+Note that the two sets of cash flows reflect the tax deductibility of interest and depreciation if the asset is purchased or the deductibility of lease payments if it is leased.
+Thus, the net cash flows include the tax savings from these items.

 To compare the cost streams of buying versus leasing, we must put them on a present value basis.
-As we explain later, the correct discount rate is the after-tax cost of debt, which for TGC is 10%(1-0.4)=6.0%.
-Applying this rate, we find the present value cost of buying to be \$63.33 versus a present value cost of leasing of \$60.50.
-Since leasing has the lower present value of costs, the company should lease this particular asset.
+As we explain later, the correct discount rate is the after-tax cost of debt, which for TGC is 10%(1 - 0.4) = 6.0%.
+Applying this rate, we find the present value of the ownership cash flows to be \$63.33 million versus a present value of leasing cash flows of \$60.50 million.
+The cost of ownership and leasing are the negatives of the PVs: The PVs are based on cash flows, and a cost is a negative cash flow.